SimplyFinServices/prefix/src/pages/blog/buying-a-house/index.md

 ---
 title: Buying a House
+subtitle: Vestibulum id ligula porta felis euismod semper.
 date: "2017-05-22T16:12:03.284Z"
 layout: post
+author: Dom
+hero: house.jpg
 path: "/blog/buying-a-house/"
+tags:
+- Property
 ---

 You have been dreaming of owning your own property for years.
 A place where you can make the rules, paint the walls, have friends and family over and feel a sense of security and accomplishment.
 A house is probably the most expensive item you will ever buy therefore it is very important to do your research.
 You will be paying your home loan for years to come so make the right decisions now!

-##1.
-Get your finances in order before you apply for a bond.
+## 1. Get your finances in order before you apply for a bond.

 It is most likely that you will have to finance your house with a bond.
 The two most important factors will be affordability (how much can you afford) and your credit record.
 Take the following steps to get your finances in order before you apply for a bond: